A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Results

 Below we describe non-AGN transient $\gamma$-ray sources detected with the VSSTW algorithm.
 The detected transients belong to different classes of sources, including GRBs, solar flares, novae, pulsar wind nebulae, and $\gamma$-ray binaries.
 In addition, there are \hll{numerous} transient events due to the strong $\gamma$-ray emission from the quiescent Sun during the solar minimum as well as \hbb{three} unidentified sources present in the 4FGL catalogue.
+To identify non-AGN transient $\gamma$-ray sources, we used both their celestial coordinates and their flaring activity times.
+For GRBs and solar flares, we searched for counterparts in the second catalogue of LAT-detected GRBs \citep[2FLGC;][]{LATgrbCat} and in the first \textit{Fermi}-LAT solar flare (FLSF) catalogue \citep[][]{LATsolarCat}, respectively.
+For quiescent solar emission, we compared the celestial coordinates of transients with the locations of the Sun, computed by means of the \texttt{get\_sun} routine from the \texttt{PYTHON} module, \texttt{astropy.coordinates},\footnote{\burl{https://astropy.org}} at the given times.